alex123012/external-modules-repush/README.md

   -pull-registry string
         registry address, that contains external modules
-        (you should be logged in to registry via docker login) -push-ca string
+        (you should be logged in to registry via docker login) -pull-run-image-use-digest
+        use digests instead of tags for pulling images if flag is set - pushing images to 'push' repo will be with keys (image names) from images_digests.json file from module bundle image.
+          This would prevent images cleanup in 'push' registry -push-ca string
         ca certificate for push registry -push-disable-auth